bvmites/bvm-premier-league/README.md

   * add the player back to original player list
   * Remove the player from team list
   * add the player's bidding amount into the balance of team
+6. Send the state to server whenever the player is added into a team
+7. Restore the state on a button press

 ## Components
 1. Card Component - A reusable component for displaying the stats of the player